dj-stripe/dj-stripe/CONTRIBUTING.md

 1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
 1. If the pull request makes changes to a model, include Django migrations.
-1. The pull request should work for Python 3.6+.
-Check [Github Actions](https://github.com/dj-stripe/dj-stripe/actions) and make sure that the tests pass for all supported Python versions.
+1. The pull request should work for all supported Python and Django versions (see `pyproject.toml`).
+Check [Github Actions](https://github.com/dj-stripe/dj-stripe/actions) and make sure that the tests pass.
 1. Code formatting: Make sure to install `pre-commit` to automatically run it on `staged files` or run manually with `pre-commit run --all-files` at the dj-stripe root to keep a consistent style.